hombach/ioBroker.go-e-charger/README.md

 ## Adapter for reading go-eCharger data for iOBroker
 Adapter for reading go-eCharger data.
 Adapter creates some states and updates sequentially.
 Adapter is connectable to PV-system to make use of surplus solar power for charging your car.
 Working with firmware V033, V040.0, V041.0, V054.7.

-For use with Hardware Generation 3 & 4 you have to enable "HTTP API v1"
+For use with hardware generation 3 & 4 you have to enable "HTTP API v1" in your go-e api.

 ### Settings
 To connect to the go-eCharger type in its IP-address in the config.